-Filters are useful, as they allow you to focus in on specific records without being distracted by the data you're uninterested in.
-For instance, if you had a database that included customer and order information, you could create a filter to display only customers living within a certain city, or only orders that contain a certain product.
+Filters are useful because they allow you to focus in on specific records without being distracted by the data you're uninterested in.
+For instance, if you had a database that included customer and order information, you could create a filter to display only customers living within a certain city or only orders that contain a certain product.
 Viewing this data with a filter would be far more convenient than searching for it in a large table.

 In our examples and explanations, we will be applying filters to tables.
 However, you can apply filters to any Access object.
 The procedure is largely the same.

-- Click the drop-down arrow next to the field you would like to filter by.
-We will filter by city, as we want to see a list of customers who live in a certain city.
+- Click the drop-down arrow next to the field you want to filter by.
+We will filter by city because we want to see a list of customers who live in a certain city.

 Selecting a field to sort by

 - A drop-down menu with a checklist will appear.
 Only checked items will be included in the filtered results.
 Use the following options to determine which items will be included in your filter:

 Setting the filter to only show records with "Cary" in the city field

 - Select and deselect items one at a time by clicking their check boxes.
 Here, we will deselect all of the options except for Cary.

 - Click Select All to include every item in the filter.
 Clicking Select All a second time will deselect all items.

 - Click Blank to set the filter to find only the records with no data in the selected field.